LeTuanKiet-22130135/ToDoApp/README.md

 3. Import your repository from your Git provider.
 4. In the "Environment Variables" section, add your `DATABASE_URL` pointing to your production PostgreSQL database.
 Also, add your `RESEND_API_KEY`, `RESEND_FROM_EMAIL`, and `REDIS_URL` (from Vercel KV, Upstash, or similar) to enable OTP emails.
 5. Vercel will automatically detect that this is a Next.js project.
 The `package.json` includes a `postinstall` script that will automatically run `prisma generate` during the build process.
+6. **Important:** In the "Build & Development Settings", override the "Build Command" to be `npx prisma db push && next build`.
+This ensures your database schema is pushed before the Next.js build.
-6. Click "Deploy".
+7. Click "Deploy".
 Vercel will build and host your application automatically.